pulumi/docs/content/blog/embrace-kubernetes-part1/index.md

 ### Do You Have the Resources?

 The next question to ask is if your company has the engineering resources to support a Kubernetes initiative.
 Implementing Kubernetes is complex and takes a long time.
 Companies such as Netflix have very large operations departments but most other companies don’t.
+It is typically better to start by identifying an isolated project to prove out the expected benefits of Kubernetes before betting the entire farm on it.
+That said, don't underestimate how much effort even these smaller projects will take, especially when it comes to getting up to speed.

 #### Do you have the people?